bbrk24/lexifer-ts/docs/grammar.md

 ### Featuresets

-If you have a `with:` statement, you must use exactly one featureset.
-Currently, there are two options: `std-ipa-features` and `std-digraph-features`.
-The former is IPA, and the latter is ASCII-friendly.
+By default, if you have a `with:` directive, the IPA featureset is used.
+It is possible to opt-in to ASCII digraphs by adding the `std-digraph-features` option, but this is discouraged and will be removed in the future.

-The recognized consonants are as follows:
+Currently recognized consonants are:

 | IPA | Digraph | Features                             |
 |:---:|:-------:|:-------------------------------------|